baihacker/dcfpe/README.md

 Other:
 ======

-* Main language C++11.
+* Main language is C++11.
 It is possible to use python, lua, php, javascript.
 * Basic network libary: ZMQ
 * Worker will protect the W process. (sandbox)
 * Trust mechanism between Host and Worker.
 (It is possible that the worker will receive a virus from Host).